 To dismiss these symptoms and postpone their resolution “for later” means to create a situation of chronic stress for the body and expose its weaknesses.

-These strategies will help you lower your sugar levels, stop the sharp fluctuations in blood sugar that are dangerous for your health and unpleasant for your well-being.
+These strategies will help you lower your sugar levels, and stop the sharp fluctuations in blood sugar that are dangerous for your health and unpleasant for your well-being.

 Method # 1.
-5-10 minutes before eating, eat a product with a bitter taste – it can be radish, ginger, arugula-type greens.
+5-10 minutes before eating, eat a product with a bitter taste – it can be radish, ginger, or arugula-type greens.
 The bitter taste promotes blood flow to the digestive organs, stimulating each of its (digestion) stages.